dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 First and foremost, we have selected the Wax blockchain to run the next version of cXc Music.
 Once this launches, every song maker will earn crypto when their songs get upvotes, and listeners will also get crypto for sending an upvote, and for adding music on the map, and other activities like suggesting corrections to music others have added.

 We are also working to launch a NFT (A Unique Token) for the Wavvys, possibly the first use of NFTs in an awards show.
-All winne
+All winners, past and future, will get a unique NFT detailing their win, and also copies they cn sell

 We have powered up over 3,000 HP to upvote mus